CONP-PCNO/conp-dataset/tests/README.md

 #### Saving test results **(Post Test)**

 Once every test are done, the test suite saves the test results in two locations: the CircleCI dashboard and as a CircleCI artifact.
-This allows to easily see which test fails.
+This allows to easily see which test failed.

 ### Monitoring